 The Practical Guide is intended to serve several purposes.

-First and foremost it is meant to serve as instructional guide to help all those impacted by Customer Driven Services (CDS) to understand why it is important to them in addressing their needs.
+First and foremost, it is meant to serve as instructional guide to help all those impacted by Customer Driven Services (CDS) to understand why it is important to them in addressing their needs.

-Second it is meant to describe each of the separable components of CDS, how they operate as standalone , and the dependencies among them in support of transformational government services.
+Second, it is meant to describe each of the separable components of CDS, how they operate as stand-alone services, and the dependencies among them in support of transformational government services.

-Third it is meant to serve as a roadmap for those engaged in creating CDS services to help them identify
+Third, it is meant to serve as a roadmap for those engaged in creating CDS services to help them identify

 How any tools they currently may have in place relate to other components of CDS,

-What they may have in their current tools they need to fill to more fully implement CDS services, and
+What gaps they may have in their current tools they need to fill to more fully implement CDS services, and

 How to expand and link their current tools to artifacts related to the seven (7) SLG Building Blocks and the twenty (20) TCF core patterns to create enterprise-wide solutions.

-Fourth it is meant to serve as a guide for CDS practitioners to best practices and reference material needed to support their efforts.
+Fourth, it is meant to serve as a guide for CDS practitioners to best practices and reference material needed to support their efforts.

 The Practical Guide will be built out iteratively.
 Material will be added to the Guide as new reference material is identified.